FrancoJPerotti/dotfiles/README.md

 ├── common/              # Shared configs for all profiles │   ├── nvim/
 │   └── zsh/
-├── arch/                # Arch Linux specific (e.g., Hyprland)
-│   ├── hypr/
-│   └── waybar/
-├── ubuntu/              # Ubuntu specific (e.g., i3)
+├── ubuntu-i3/           # Ubuntu-based desktop (i3)
 │   ├── i3/
 │   └── polybar/
+├── hyde/                # Arch Linux Hyprland profile │   ├── hypr/
+│   └── waybar/
 └── stow-manager         # The management script
 ```

 -   `common/`: Contains configurations that are shared across all systems (e.g., `nvim`, `zsh`).
--   `arch/`, `ubuntu/`: Contain configurations specific to that environment.
+-   `ubuntu-i3/`, `hyde/`: Contain configurations specific to that environment.
 These are applied *in addition* to `common`.
 -   Each package (e.g., `nvim`) mirrors the structure of the `$HOME` directory.
 For example, `common/nvim/.config/nvim/init.lua` will be symlinked to `~/.config/nvim/init.lua`.

 ### Creating a New Profile